section-engineering-education/engineering-education/content/articles/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/index.md

 In this guide, we will build a static Next.js markdown files blog with Typescript, MDX, and Tailwind CSS.

 We will discuss technologies to build an entire application from scratch using this stack.
-Finally, we will set up the whole stack to the CI/CD Versel deployment.
+Finally, we will set up the whole stack for the CI/CD Vercel deployment.

 ### Prerequisites
 To proceed with this tutorial, it is important to have the following: